 This aquaponic system is ornamental in design but still grows fish and produce for food.
 Students in the Solutions to Environmental Problems (STEP) Food course have worked to identify what to grow in these systems and how to process them for market.

-The Clean Energy Lab houses Loyola’s award winning Biodiesel program.
+The Searle Biodiesel Lab houses Loyola’s award winning Biodiesel program.
 Students have built a self-sustaining business by converting portions of our campus waste stream into marketable products like biodiesel for our shuttle bus systems and hand soap for our campus restrooms.
-Recognized many times by grants and other awards, the biodiesel lab has increased capacity to 100,000 gallons of waste oil into vehicle fuel annually although it will most likely be processing 20-30,000 gallons per year to start.
+Recognized many times by grants and other awards, the biodiesel lab has increased capacity and can process 100,000 gallons of waste oil into vehicle fuel although it will most likely be processing 20-30,000 gallons per year to start.

 Ecology Research Laboratory